nexgentaxes.com

 Education Credits Calculator 2025

-Compare AOTC vs Lifetime Learning Credit to find which education tax credit saves you more money on your 2025 taxes.
+Compare the American Opportunity Tax Credit (AOTC) vs Lifetime Learning Credit (LLC) to see which education tax credit saves you more on your 2025 federal return.

 Compare Education Tax Credits for 2025

-The IRS offers two valuable education tax credits: the American Opportunity Tax Credit (AOTC) and the Lifetime Learning Credit (LLC).
-Each has different eligibility requirements, maximum amounts, and refundability rules.
+The IRS offers two major education tax credits: the American Opportunity Tax Credit (AOTC) and the Lifetime Learning Credit (LLC).
+Each credit has different rules around eligibility, refundability, income phaseouts, and what expenses qualify.
+Understanding your adjusted gross income (AGI) is key to determining your eligibility.

-• Cannot claim both credits for the same student
+• You cannot claim both credits for the same student in the same year

 Enter Your Information